 Each graduate program may require the submission of additional materials.
 These materials vary by program, but examples include letters of reference, auditions, samples of the student’s work, and personal statements.
 Information about required materials is available from the graduate program.

-Because graduate programs set their own application deadlines, applicants must be sure to inquire about the deadline for the program to which they are applying.
-Many programs have deadlines as early as December 1 for the following summer session or fall semester, but some programs set different dates.
+Because graduate programs set and maintain their own application deadlines, applicants must be sure to inquire about the deadline for the program to which they are applying.
+Many programs have deadlines as early as December 1 for the following summer semester or fall semester, but some programs set different dates.
 Few graduate programs admit new students for the spring semester; those that do generally have deadlines no later than October 1.
 It is the applicant’s responsibility to meet the deadline set by the graduate program.
 A list of program deadlines is given at the Graduate School’s admissions website.

 Deadlines for those seeking financial aid.
 Information about financial aid and financial aid deadlines is given on the Financial Aid page.